 With regard to planning for expectancies from other family members, Bankruptcy Code §541(a)(5) provides that property received by the bankruptcy debtor, within one hundred eighty (180) days after filing a bankruptcy petition, by bequest, devise or inheritance, through a property settlement arrangement incident to a divorce or through beneficiary designation on an insurance policy or a retirement plan, becomes a part of the bankruptcy estate.

-If you need a Florida estate planning attorney or asset protection lawyer to assist you with your family’s asset protection planning needs to establish third party trusts that can be effective against your creditors, please call us toll free at 1-866-510-9099.
+If you need a Florida estate planning lawyer or asset protection planning attorney to assist you with your family’s asset protection planning needs to establish third party trusts that can be effective against your creditors, please call us toll free at 1-866-510-9099.

 F. Insurance Trusts and Partnerships